danielmiessler/fabric/README.md

 - _Joseph Thacker_ for the idea of a `-c` context flag that adds pre-created context in the `./config/fabric/` directory to all Pattern queries.
 - _Jason Haddix_ for the idea of a stitch (chained Pattern) to filter content using a local model before sending on to a cloud model, i.e., cleaning customer data using `llama2` before sending on to `gpt-4` for analysis.
 - _Andre Guerra_ for assisting with numerous components to make things simpler and more maintainable.
+- Dave Peters\_ for designing the frontend for FabricUI

 ### Primary contributors